 Studies have shown 92% of employees feel that professional development opportunities are very important to their job experience.
-People want to work for a company that invests in their career and their professional skills.
-Performance discussions open the conversation to identify which career skills employees would like to learn, or need to improve upon.
+People want to work for a company that invests in their careers and their professional skills.
+Performance discussions open the conversation to identify which career skills employees would like to learn or need to improve upon.

 Working with employees to determine their career path shows you are invested in their future.
 LinkedIn’s 2019 Workforce Learning Report found 94% of employees are more likely to stay with a company if it invests in helping them learn.
 Professional development is not a one-time conversation, it is a continual conversation between employees and the leadership of the organization.

 Effective talent management requires ample opportunities for individuals to learn and grow within the organization.
 Take advantage of these follow-up discussions to find ways to learn collaboratively — you’ll find employee engagement, productivity, and retention rates will improve.